VincentWeber/8puzzle-solver/README.md

 This approach relies on fixing tile {1} in the upper left corner.
 After tile {1} falls into place, tiles {2} and {3} are moved to the top.
 Usually, the sequence ends with tile {2} sliding in between tile {1} and {3} from below.

 ## The Code
 The 8puzzle-solver employs a modified A* search algorithm.
+In order to implement the "human" strategies, the solver proceeds in three steps.

 ## Getting Started
 If you run the script, it first asks you to enter the puzzle layout as a list separated by tab.